FreedomPop: Services

 In November 2016, FreedomPop launched FreedomShop in the United States, Britain, Mexico and Spain, to sell refurbished smartphones at up to 80% off the manufacturer's suggested retail price.

 On July 2, 2017, FreedomPop started throttling users who did not pay for their new $4.99 Speed Boost Service.
 Users with free plans without the service were throttled to 1 Mbit/s while users of paid plans were throttled to 5 Mbit/s.
 However, this throttling only affected users on the Sprint network and not the Global or LTE SIM.

 On August 28, 2017, FreedomPop reduced the total extra data from Freedom Friends 1000 MB to 500 MB.
 Previously, a user would get a maximum of 500 MB every month from adding Freedom Friends then their friends could share data to that user for an additional 500 MB.
 With the new change, if a user has the maximum 500 MB from adding Freedom Friends then they can not receive any more data through data sharing.

 On July 10, 2018, FreedomPop reduced the total extra data from Freedom Friends from 500 MB to 50 MB.

 On October 15, 2020, FreedomPop announced native cellular service—users no longer need the FreedomPop Messaging app for calling and texting.
 Other upgraded features include FaceTime calls over the cellular network and compatibility with major banking and other mobile applications, unlimited iMessages and RCS text messages (WiFi only).
-Free service level still includes unlimited WiFi calling/texts, but cellular limits are reduced to 10 minutes of voice, 10 texts, and 25 MB of LTE data.

-As of December 2020, the SIM card offered requires Android version 4.3 or IOS 8.2 and above.
-Conventional mobile phones are not supported.

 As of June 2024, the free/freemium plans are no longer available.
 The base plan is $10/month for 1GB of high-speed 5G data.